E&P Programs Seeing the Money

-Companies already making announcements about double-digit E&P increases in recent days include U.S.-based Phillips Petroleum, Unocal Corp. and Mitchell Energy & Development Corp., along with Canadian-based Alberta Energy Company Ltd. and Gulf Canada (see NGI, Dec.
-18).
+Companies already making announcements about double-digit E&P increases last week include U.S.-based Phillips Petroleum, Unocal Corp. and Mitchell Energy & Development Corp. and Canadian-based Alberta Energy Company Ltd. and Gulf Canada (see Daily GPI, Dec.
+15).
 But the announcements continue, and most are expected to boost spending in exploitation and development projects, according to Salomon Smith Barney.

 E&P stocks, which are up about 40% on the Standard & Poors index of oil and gas companies, are poised for even more gains and should provide a "shelter from the storm," according to Salomon Smith Barney analysts.
 Robert Morris and Michael Schmitz said they "continue to view the longer-term risk/reward profile for our coverage group to be quite favorable, on average, with a particular affinity for some of the more natural gas-leveraged names."

 Driven by the increased drilling for natural gas in North America and increased E&P in the rest of the world, Salomon Smith Barney analysts Geoff Kieburtz and Mark Urness predict North American E&P spending to rise 19.6% next year.
 Spending in the rest of the world is expected to grow by 20.6% in 2001 after an 8.4% increase this year.